 I kept my eyes on the blinking light on the horizon.
 That was my goal.
 Though I was tired and hungry, I forced my self to keep putting one foot after another . . . finding strength by thinking about things like getting home . . . sitting down to a real dinner . . . family laughter . . . my own bed.
 After a while, I started thinking more about relieving my present discomfort, like getting some sleep right now, than attaining my goal.
 I could feel my resolve weakening.
 Eventually, I lost all vision and heart.
 I gave up and walked over to a large, round haybale . . . dug myself a little cave . . . just big enough to curl up in . . . crawled in . . . pulled straw over the opening to protect me from mosquitoes . . . and fell asleep.

 The next morning, it only took about a half hour to make it to the intersection.
 It was a little disheartening to learn that I was less than two miles from the corner.
 I got a few rides and made it home before lunch.
-My family was glad to see me, but everyone wanted to know where I was last night.
+My family was glad to see me, but everyone wanted to know where I had been the night the night before.
 It turned out that the gentleman who had dropped me off in the Grafton area had called my family, though I had asked him not to.
-My dad and siblings had driven down to the corner of Hwy 17 and Hwy 1, honked the horn, hollered, and waited for over half an hour, hoping I might show up.
+My dad and siblings had driven down to the corner of Hwy 17 and Hwy 1, honked the horn, hollered, and waited for a couple hours, hoping I might show up.
 Comparing notes, we realized that if I had kept walking and not given up, I would have met them at the blinking light.
 What a blessing that would have been!
-I could have showered and gone to bed clean, instead of sleeping in the same four-days-of-funk dirty clothes.
+I could have showered and gone to bed clean, instead of sleeping in clothes ripe with four days of funk.
 I could have slept in a real bed instead of a haybale.
 I could have gone to bed with a full stomach instead of an empty belly.